Wiredcraft/test-backend/docs/guide.md

 - POST /v1/users
 - POST /v1/user-tokens

+#### RBAC

 The `role` field in user model and token payload is reserved for more complicated authentication mechanism like RBAC.
 It is unused at this moment.

+A sample case of RBAC:

+- Suppose we need an "admin" which has access to all users:
+ - reset user password
+ - update user information
+ - delete user account
+- The "admin" account is created via existing API, except its privileges is granted by system operator.

+Possible solution based on this project:

+1. Implement new a command named "rbac:grant", which can be used in command line: `npm run cli:dev rbac:grant --admin --userId=?`
+2. This command will invoke `UserController` to update the `role` attribute of a user to "admin".
+3. Update [authenticate](https://github.com/bsdelf/test-backend/blob/master/src/routes/users.ts#L18) function to inspect `payload.role` and bypass `payload.id` check for "admin" role.
+4. Execute the command to grant "admin" privileges to a specific user.

+Note, the lifetime of "admin" is determined by the lifetime of JWT token.
+To implement features like revoke, the JWT token's "issued at" attribute might be a good way to go.